 - No moisture or contaminants are allowed to migrate across the lateral boundaries of the model domain.
 During development of the model domain, the proper locations of the zero flux lateral boundaries were determined in an iterative procedure. - The simulations use a fixed water table representing 2018 conditions to increase efficiency and reduce complexity during implementation of the vadose zone models.
 The effects of the transient water table on contaminant transfer after 2018 to the aquifer were evaluated to validate this approach in Farrow et al., 2019, "Prediction of Long-Term Contaminant Flux from the Vadose Zone to Groundwater for Fluctuating Water Table Conditions at the Hanford Site."
-Simulations for selected vadose zone models with continuing sources demonstrated that a simplification of the water table boundary condition (i.e., a static water table), could be adequately used to compute long-term predictions of contaminant flux to groundwater. - The liquid volumes and waste site inventories are obtained from the Hanford Soil Inventory Model (SIM-v2) (ECF-HANFORD-17-0079).
+Simulations for selected vadose zone models with continuing sources demonstrated that a simplification of the water table boundary condition (i.e., a static water table), could be adequately used to compute long-term predictions of contaminant flux to groundwater. - The liquid volumes and waste site inventories for most of the CA models are obtained from the Hanford Soil Inventory Model (SIM-v2) (ECF-HANFORD-17-0079).
+The liquid volumes and waste site inventory for SALDS were obtained from EMDT-IN-0047.
 Non-radiological site liquid volumes were obtained from site-specific literature.
-Using geometry information, waste and non-radiological site shapes were assigned to vadose zone model grid surfaces, according to EMDT-GR-0035, Waste Site and Structure Footprint Shapefiles for Inclusion in Updated Composite Analysis.
+Using geometry information, waste and non-radiological site shapes were assigned to vadose zone model grid surfaces, according to EMDT-GR-00354, Waste Site and Structure Footprint Shapefiles for Inclusion in Updated Composite Analysis.
 Water volumes and SIM-v2 contaminant inventories were assigned to the model grid cells at the lowest topographic location within the site footprints.